Yasasr1/test/oidc-conformance-tests/README.md

 4. add the webhook url for value
 5. Click add secret

 An email containing the same test summary will also be sent to a pre-configured list of email addresses.
-To configure this save sender gmail credentials and list of receiver emails as repository secrets
+To configure this save sender email credentials and list of receiver emails as repository secrets
 * Save sender email as 'SENDER_EMAIL'
 * Save password as 'PASSWORD'
 * Save the list of receiver email as 'RECEIVER_LIST'.
 Save these as a string of comma separated email addresses
-* You need to enable less secure application access in the gmail account
+* You need to enable less secure application access in your email account

+Default configuration is to use Gmail SMTP server.
+You can change that by modifying `SMTP_SERVER` and `SMTP_SERVER_PORT` in `constants.py`

 This workflow will also automatically trigger after a release or a pre-release